Apple Pay: An in-depth guide

 6. Apple Pay security measures

-Apple Pay is a mobile payment and digital wallet platform that lets users make purchases in stores, through apps, and on websites using Apple devices such as iPhones, Apple Watches, iPads, and Macs.
-Apple Pay boasts over 500 million users globally and dominates the US digital wallet market with a share of over 90%.
+Apple Pay is a mobile payment that works with Apple Wallet, a digital wallet platform that lets users make purchases in stores, through apps, and on websites using Apple devices such as iPhones, Apple Watches, iPads, and Macs.
+Apple Pay boasts more than 500 million users globally and dominates the US digital wallet market with a share of over 90%.

 Apple Pay’s capabilities have grown to include features such as Apple Cash for person-to-person payments and the Apple Card, a credit card.
 This integration with a range of Apple services and devices provides a comprehensive financial experience for users.
 The platform uses advanced technology with extensive security and privacy features, securing transactions with industry-leading encryption.
 Apple Pay is also known for its use of biometric authentication methods such as Touch ID and Face ID.